LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Dialogs/dialogs_disambiguation.md

 <img style="width:350px" src="img/ConvoBuilder/dialogs_disambiguation4.png">

-Once the user selects the correct intent, if that intent is associated with a User Says interaction in one of the bot's dialogs, that dialog's flow begins.
+Once the user selects the correct intent, if that intent is associated with a Dialog Starter interaction in one of the bot's dialogs, that dialog's flow begins.
 Or, in the Disambiguation interaction, you can configure response match conditions to direct the flow as desired.

 ### Create a disambiguation dialog